SuperEvilMegacorp/vainglory-assets/source/includes/_errors.md

 HTTP error status code.
 Errors may additionally include error objects, which are returned as an array keyed by `errors` in the top level of a JSON API document.

-An error objects will have the following members:
+An error objects have the following members:

-* `status`: the HTTP status code applicable to this problem, expressed as a string value.
+* `title`: (Required) the HTTP status code applicable to this problem, expressed as a string value.
-* `title`: a short summary of the problem
+* `description`: (Optional) a short summary of the problem

 The Server uses the following error codes: